SoftwareAG/sagdevops-templates/templates/sag-cc-creds-ssh/README.md

    See the License for the specific language governing permissions and limitations under the License.
 -->
-# Command Central SSH credential keys configuration examples
+# Command Central credentials for SSH public key authentication

-Use this template to configure credentials for accessing remote hosts for SSH private key authentication type
+Use this template to configure the credentials alias for SSH public key authentication that Command Central uses when accessing remote hosts.

 ## Requirements

+None.

 ### Supported Software AG releases